invra/nix-conf/README.md

 sudo = true - false
 shell = "nushell"
 de = "kde"

+[system]
+dm = "sddm"
+time-zone = "Region/Place"
 ```

 ```
 sudo nixos-rebuild switch --flake .#YOUR_USERNAME
 ```

 From here, your system will be building, pulling and installing everything.
 Please note to delete ``~/.gtkrc-2.0`` before building.
 This bug will be fixed with home-manager at some point.